Earn Your Master's in Sports Management

 - Gain industry experience with an internship

 Master's in Sports Management Online Program Overview

 With a master's in sports management, you’ll gain the business administration and leadership skills you need to turn your love of sports into your dream career.
 With Southern New Hampshire University’s Master of Science (MS) in Sport Management degree, you’ll learn how to break into this fulfilling, competitive industry by combining hands-on learning opportunities with strong business skills.

 Complete coursework in finance, management, media studies and more while gaining hands-on professional experience.
 Enjoy 12 credits of electives so you can customize your degree program to suit your needs.
-Learn to apply your savvy business sense to enjoy studying a field in which you are truly passionate: sports.
+Apply your savvy business sense to succeed in a field you'll truly enjoy: sports.

-As one of the most established programs in the country, with a history that dates more than 25 years, SNHU's master's in sports management offers you opportunities to connect with accomplished industry professionals across the country.
+As a leader in sport management with both BS and MS degrees, SNHU's master's in sports management offers you opportunities to connect with accomplished industry professionals across the country.